How much thinking do you do before you give student feedback?

 Give Student Feedback to Encourage Growth

 We have a set of Feedback Starter Prompts available for free.
-These are a poster set which we use to help our students give each other quality feedback.
+These are in a poster set that we use to help our students give each other quality feedback.
 Sign up for our email list to get regular tips and you’ll also get unlimited access to our Resource Library.
 Some of the prompts only work for specific situations or types of tasks.

 There are generally a few different types of feedback.